ng-Classic/ng-classic/aio/content/guide/http-pass-metadata-to-interceptors.md

 ## Read context values in an interceptor

 Within an interceptor, you can read the value of a token in a given request's context with `HttpContext.get()`.
-If you have not explicitly set a value for the token, Angular returns the default value specified in the token.
+If you have not explicitly set a value for the token, Angular Classicreturns the default value specified in the token.

 <code-example header="reading context values in an interceptor" path="http/src/app/http-interceptors/retry-interceptor.ts" region="reading-context"></code-example>